TanishaCooper/pandas-challenge/README.md

 ### District Summary

 The District Summary provides a high-level overview, in a DataFrame, of the district's key metrics.
-You will find the following metrics and trends:
+You will find the following metrics and interpreted trends below:

 * Total Schools
 * Total Students